anelda/2019-04-27-akure/index.md

 {% endcomment %}
 <h2 id="syllabus">Syllabus</h2>

+<p>Participants are advice to learn Data Organization in Spreadsheets and Data cleaning with Open refine in their spare time, as we will be spending more time in introducing R</p>
 {% if page.carpentry == "swc" %}
 {% include sc/syllabus.html %}
 {% elsif page.carpentry == "dc" %}